Karl Kling: Early life and career

-Having won all world championships they competed for, F1 in 1954 and 1955, plus sports cars in 1955, Mercedes retired from international racing after 1955 to focus on road car development.
+Having won all three world championships they competed for, F1 in 1954 and 1955, plus sports cars in 1955, Mercedes retired from international racing after 1955 to focus on road car development.
 Kling succeeded Alfred Neubauer as head of Mercedes motorsport, with stock models only.
 He was in this post during their successful rallying campaigns of the 1960s, occasionally taking the wheel himself.
 On one such occasion he drove a Mercedes-Benz 220SE to victory in the mighty 1961 trans-African Algiers-Bangui-Algiers Rally.

-He died in 2003 at the age of 92.
+Kling died in 2003 at the age of 92.